Services

 WORKSHOPS

 This “Field Trip” allows us to develop real-world skills and practice in public settings.
 We meet at a park and walk to a variety of environments.
 Dogs will learn to walk nicely and listen to the first command.
 Need to feel more confident handling your dog and teaching him to be mannerly in public settings?
-Then Walk This Way, Talk This Way workshops are the way to go!
+Then the Walk This Way, Talk This Way workshop is the way to go!

 Overview